 Integration Leads to Acceleration

 Our model promotes excellence in sport through inclusion and integration of athletes with disability into mainstream training and competition.
-Our efforts to improve opportunities for athletes with intellectual disability have engaged, inspired and involved athletes of all ability and background, including armed services veterans and active duty members, professional athletes, novices and high schoolers.
+Our efforts to improve opportunities for athletes with intellectual impairment have engaged, inspired and involved athletes of all ability and background, including armed services veterans and active duty members, professional athletes, novices and high schoolers.

 We focus on athletes, not impairments.

-Inas, the International federation for para-athletes with intellectual disability, is an association of 87 countries that manages eligibility requirements for athletes with an intellectual disability and organizes 10-15 regional and world championship events yearly including the Global Games.
-INAS is a founding member of the International Paralympic Committee (IPC) and is worked with the IPC on the re-inclusion of athletes with intellectual disability into Paralympic competitions including the 2012 London Paralympics.
+Inas, the International federation for athletes with intellectual impairments, is an association of 87 countries that manages eligibility requirements for athletes with an intellectual disability and organizes 10-15 regional and world championship events yearly including the Global Games.
+INAS is a founding member of the International Paralympic Committee (IPC) and is worked with the IPC on the re-inclusion of athletes with intellectual impairment into Paralympic competitions including the 2012 London Paralympics.

 The International Paralympic Committee (IPC) is “the global governing body of the Paralympic Movement.
 The IPC organizes the Summer and Winter Paralympic Games, and serves as the International Federation for nine sports, for which it supervises and co-ordinates the World Championships and other competitions.
 The IPC is committed to enabling Paralympic athletes to achieve sporting excellence and to developing sport opportunities for all persons with a disability from the beginner to elite level.
 In addition, the IPC aims to promote the Paralympic values, which include courage, determination, inspiration and equality.”

-US athletes with intellectual disability wishing to compete in Paralympic competition should begin by working with Athletes Without Limits to complete the INAS eligibility application as the first step toward Paralympic Classification.
+US athletes with intellectual impairment wishing to compete in Paralympic competition should begin by working with Athletes Without Limits to complete the INAS eligibility application as the first step toward Paralympic Classification.